 4. Use and manage your account responsibly

 As soon as your new Capital on Tap Business Credit Card arrives in your mailbox, you can activate it and start using it for purchases.
 Just remember to make at least the minimum payment by your due date to keep your account open and in good standing.
 The late fee on the account is a low $29 (compared with fees on other credit cards, which can reach up to $40).
 But late payments might have other consequences, like damaging your credit score or prompting the issuer to close your account.

 Of course, the best way to manage your credit card accounts — both business and personal — is to pay off your statement balance in full each month.
 This smart credit management habit can help you avoid expensive interest charges (especially since the APR for some Capital on Tap cardholders could be as high as 35.99 percent- full variable APR range is 17.74% – 35.99%).

 5. Earn cash back

 The Capital on Tap card offers small-business owners the opportunity to earn 1.5 percent cash back on all eligible purchases.
 There’s also no cap on the amount of cash back you can earn and redeem against your balance, while unlimited employee cards can help you maximize rewards earnings.

 The card also features a welcome offer for new cardholders.
 The current promotion offers the chance to get an extra $200 in cash back after spending $15,000 in the first three months from account opening.

 Am I eligible for a Capital on Tap card?

 As for all business credit cards (and personal credit cards, for that matter), you’ll need to satisfy the issuer’s qualification requirements to open a Capital on Tap card.
 If you can meet the criteria below, your business may qualify for an account.

-- Your business is active and it has been active for at least six months.
+- Your business is active and has been for at least six months.

 - Monthly revenue figures for your business equal at least $2,500.